gibson042/syrup/draft-specification.md

     index = 0

     loop {
-        // If we've reached the end of both byte strings, s1 is not less than s2. if (index == s1_length AND index == s2_length) {
+        // If we've reached the end of both byte strings, then they are equal. if (index == s1_length AND index == s2_length) {
             return false
         }

-        // If we've reached the end of s1, but not s2 then s1 is smaller. if (index >= s1_length) {
+        // If we've reached the end of s1, but not s2, then s1 is less than s2. if (index >= s1_length) {
             return true
         }

-        // If we've reached the end of s2, but not s1, then s1 is bigger. if (index >= s2_length) {
+        // If we've reached the end of s2, but not s1, then s1 is greater than s2. if (index >= s2_length) {
             return false
         }

-        // We are not at the end of either sequence so compare the next octets.
-        // Extract the octet at the position index from each sequence octet1 = octet_at(sequence: s1, position: index)
+        // We are not at the end of either sequence, and therefore must compare the next octet of each. octet1 = octet_at(sequence: s1, position: index)
         octet2 = octet_at(sequence: s2, position: index)